-On September 9th-10th, 2019, CAIDA will host the 2nd International Workshop on Darkspace and UnSolicited Traffic Analysis (DUST 2019) at the San Diego Supercomputer Center, UCSD, San Diego, California.
+On September 9th-10th, 2019, CAIDA hosted the 2nd International Workshop on Darkspace and UnSolicited Traffic Analysis (DUST 2019) at the San Diego Supercomputer Center, UCSD, San Diego, California.

 The goal of the DUST workshop series is to bring together researchers, operators, and analysts interested in unsolicited traffic analysis, especially traffic destined to unassigned (dark) IP address space.